What is a grant deed?

 Other types of deeds

 Grant deeds also differ from quitclaim deeds, also called “as-is” deeds, in that quitclaim deeds aren’t all-encompassing.
-Quitclaim deeds are commonly used when property is transferred in a divorce or as a gift.
+Quitclaim deeds are commonly used when property is transferred in a divorce or as a gift, or in estate situations when all heirs quitclaim their interest to the buyer.

 “A quitclaim deed provides the least amount of protection, with the grantor not guaranteeing any title claims,” says Sarah Stitgen, an attorney with Atlanta-based Cook & James.
 “It simply states that the grantor transfers whatever interests they have to the grantee.”